Image Courtesy of Shutterstock

 Robert Beaury

 Robert Beaury, MS, (LLI) is a retired high school social studies teacher and college adjunct.
-He earned a BA in history and political science from Hunter College and an MS in education from Sage Graduate School.
+He earned a BA in history and political science from Hunter College and an MS in education from Sage Graduate Schools.
 He has presented courses at LLI in history and government since 2019.